 MSC is a group training that focuses on skill building using practical tools and useful resources.
 The course includes activities such as meditations, didactic teachings, experiential learning, group discussions, inquiry, and home practices.
 The training focuses more on developing compassion than on learning mindfulness per se, though mindfulness is the foundation of the approach.
 The goal is to allow participants to experience self-compassion and become more familiar with it through activities that they can integrate naturally into their daily lives.
 The course is a total of 27 hours, but a 6- or 9-hour short course is also available.

 The course focuses on developing emotional resources.
 Although compassion is a positive, uplifting emotion, learning about it can unearth some painful feelings.
 The goal is not to analyze or resolve old wounds—it is not a clinical intervention or group therapy.
 MSC teaches us how to be caring and understanding towards ourselves to foster beneficial changes.
-The teacher ensures that this process is carried out in a safe, supportive environment and that the learning experience is pleasant for all participants.
+The teacher ensures that this process is carried out in a safe, supportive environment.

 Practice self-compassion in daily life